 Maurice and Geraldine Cooper Memorial Scholarship:

 The Maurice and Geraldine Cooper Scholarship was established in honor of Maurice and Geraldine Cooper, lifelong Holstein breeders from Moss Oak Farm, DeForest, Wis., by their family and friends.
 The couple were active members, supporters and leaders of 4-H and all levels of the Holstein Association.
 Maurice was a director of the Wisconsin Holstein Association; a director, president and secretary of the Dane County Holstein Association; a delegate to the National Holstein Convention multiple times; and served on many industry Boards including DHI and World Dairy Expo.
 The Wisconsin Holstein Association recognized Maurice and Gerry with the Distinguished Holstein Breeder Award in 1994 and Maurice with the Distinguished Service Award in 2004.
 Love of family, Holsteins, service to the community, and support of youth activities were paramount in their lives.
 This award is given to a student enrolled in a four-year university.

 Marlowe Nelson Memorial Scholarship:

 The scholarship is given in honor of Marlowe whose passion was to teach and mentor young enthusiastic breeders to become more involved in the Registered Holstein business.
 Throughout his lifetime, Marlowe paved the way in many aspects of the Registered Holstein breed and its impact on the United States, Japan, Germany and Holland dairy industries.
 This award is given to a student enrolled at a 4-year university or technical college, two-year or short course agriculture program on a rotating basis.

 Doris Morris Memorial Scholarship:

 Doris and her husband Arden, along with Arden’s brother Maldwyn and his wife, Inez, owned and operated Arwyn Farms in Waukesha County for over 40 years.
 This scholarship is in honor of Doris who was longtime Wisconsin Holstein member from Waukesha County and is the mother of Tom Morris, whose family and friends graciously fund the award.
-This award is given to a student enrolled in a four year University.
+This award is given to a student enrolled in a four year university.

 Bradley Fust Memorial Scholarship:

 The Bradley Fust scholarship is given in memory of Brad who was tragically killed in an auto accident.
 Brad was an enthusiastic member of the Junior Holstein Association from Wausau, Wis., and this scholarship was established by Brad's parents, Brian and Wendy Fust, with the sale of one of Brad's heifers.
-This award is given to a student enrolled in a four year University.
+This award is given to a student enrolled in a four year university.